U.S. companies add more jobs but growth disappoints

 Data on Wednesday added to signs of a slowdown in manufacturing as new orders for factory goods rose in April but not enough to reverse the prior month's plunge.

-In a busy day for economic releases, yet another report showed unit labor costs fell in the first quarter by 4.3 percent, the most in four years, although the reading appeared to be distorted by a shift in employee compensation at the end of last year to avoid a tax hike.
+In a busy day for economic releases, yet another report showed unit Labour costs fell in the first quarter by 4.3 percent, the most in four years, although the reading appeared to be distorted by a shift in employee compensation during the prior period to avoid a tax hike.

 FED IN FOCUS

-The ADP figures come two days ahead of the government's more comprehensive labor market report, which includes both public and private sector employment.
+The ADP figures come two days ahead of the government's more comprehensive Labour market report, which includes both public and private sector employment.

 That report is expected to show job growth increased only slightly, with nonfarm payrolls seen rising by 170,000 compared to the 165,000 seen in April.

-The Fed's Beige Book on Wednesday said that hiring had increased at a "measured pace", though the regional details were mixed.

-It also noted that wage and price pressures were contained, giving the Fed room to keep its aggressive use of monetary policy.

-Friday's jobs figures will get even more scrutiny than usual with investors trying to gauge when the central bank may slow its current $85 billion a month bond-buying program, which is aimed at propping up the economic recovery.
+Friday's report will get even more scrutiny than usual with investors trying to gauge when the Federal Reserve may slow its current $85 billion a month bond-buying program, which is aimed at propping up the economic recovery.

 Since the report was revamped late last year, ADP's figures have missed the government's private payrolls numbers by an average 42,000 in either direction, according to High Frequency Economics.